UBC-STAT-IT/Documentation-Public/Nextcloud/Migration_and_Startup_Guide.md

 During the migration window, access to Nextcloud will be temporarily suspended.
 Any files already synced locally to your device should still be accessible, however files will not be synced to or downloaded from the server.

+After the migration, users who were already using Nextcloud before the migration should follow the [after migration steps](#after-migration-steps) to confirm that your Nextcloud client is able to sync with the new server.

 If you encounter any issues with the guides below, contact STAT IT at help@stat.ubc.ca for assistance.

 # Table of Contents